 If you are looking for a cheap and easy way to entertain your kids that doesn’t involve a screen, look no further!
-This DIY DYED RAINBOW 🌈 RICE is a perfect sensory activity that will keep little ones occupied for hours!
-Besides, making this colorful creation will be the best time spent because it lasts forever, and thus the fun never stops.
+This Rainbow Dyed Rice Sensory Bin is a perfect sensory activity that will keep little ones occupied for hours!
+Besides, making this colorful creation will be the best time to spend because it lasts forever, and thus, the fun never stops.
 It’s the ultimate sensory filler and also perfect for little ones who are not fans of anything with messy/slimy/smooshy textures.
-Most importantly, dyed rice is an excellent tool to promote sensory-play.
+Most importantly, dyed rice is an excellent tool to promote sensory play.
 Check out the plethora of extensions and activities you can use the dyed rice with below.

 Why We Love Dyed Rice:

-The texture of dyed rice feels amazing with its small and smooth grains.
+The texture of dyed rice is amazing because of its small and smooth grains.
 And for any child with tactile sensitivity, this is a fantastic filler as it’s not sticky, slimy, or mushy!
 So, it is a perfect sensory filler starter and the ultimate sensory activity!

 Dyed rice lasts forever, and it does not require refrigeration.

-It offers versatile use!
+It offers versatile uses!
 There are so many activities you can use the dyed rice for!
-For example, it is perfect for hiding numbers, letters, puzzle pieces, shapes, animals, etc. Since not only does the dyed rice refine the sense, but it is also a fantastic early years tool for literacy, numeracy, fine motor, and color recognition.
+For example, it is perfect for hiding numbers, letters, puzzle pieces, shapes, animals, etc. Not only does the dyed rice refine the senses, but it is also a fantastic early years tool for literacy, numeracy, fine motor, and color recognition.

 Ingredients